uYouUs/kohya-colab/README.md

 * Allows you to optionally define multiple folders for training.
 * Uses the latest technologies to load and train quickly.

+### 🌟 Simple XL Lora Trainer

+* Beginner friendly, only needs one or two inputs/changes to run.
+* One click to install and start training.
+* Offers automatically optimized settings which allow much faster training, often faster steps with higher batch size.

 &nbsp;